 Dynamic bindings are more prevalent and useful.
 A dynamic binding uses a JavaBeans property name to retrieve the value when needed by the component.
+The source of this data is another component.

-In fact, dynamic bindings can use a property path.
-This is a series of property names seperated by periods.
+In fact, dynamic bindings use something more powerful than just a property name, they can use a property path.
+A property path is a series of property names separated by periods.
 We've already seen an example: application.userName.
 This is equivalent to the Java code getApplication().getUserName().

 Property paths can be very useful, since they can allow a binding to 'crawl' deeply through an object graph to access the value it needs.
+This frees the components from relying totally on the properties of their container, instead they are free to access properties of more distant objects.

-Let's change the example: now the application contains a user property which is an object of class user that has a number of properties related to the real-life user (such as name, e-mail, account number, etc.).
+Let's change the example: now the application contains a user property, which is an object of class User that has a number of properties related to the real-life user (such as name, e-mail, account number, etc.).

-We can still use an insert component to display the user's name, we just have to extend the property path to application.user.name, which is equivalent to getApplication().getUser().getName().
+We can still use an Insert component to display the user's name; we just have to extend the property path to application.user.name, which is equivalent to getApplication().getUser().getName().